 The grade point average (GPA) is computed by dividing the number of grade points earned in a given course or courses by the number of credits attempted.
 The GPA is based on MSUM grades only.
 Transfer credits are not used in computing the GPA.

 Credits with grades of "P", "I", "IP", "AU", or "W" are not included in computing the GPA.
 Credits with grades of "F" are included in computing the GPA.

 Candidates for graduate degrees must be enrolled for graduate academic credit at the time they sit for the final oral examination.
-In addition, some graduate programs have a Continuous Enrollment policy.
-Students should view the program description pages in the bulletin for specifics.
-Unless dictated differently by a program, students may during the semester of the oral exam AND/OR for any semester in which the student must meet a program's Continuous Enrollment policy in one of four ways:
+In addition, some graduate programs have a Continuous Enrollment policy (Counseling and Student Affairs, Nursing, and School Psychology).
+Students should view the program description pages in the bulletin for specific requirements.
+Unless dictated differently by a program, students may fulfill this requirement in one of four ways:

 Occasionally students will decide to change their degree program after being admitted to or starting a graduate program.
 Students must meet the admission requirements of the new program including a review and acceptance by that program’s admission committee.
 To initiate a change in graduate program, a student must:

 Any student wishing to pursue multiple graduate degrees from MSUM must meet all admission criteria and degree requirements for each program.
 A separate plan of study (Form 1) for each degree must be submitted and approved for each graduate program.
 This form is available at the Graduate Studies Office or online at: http://www.mnstate.edu/graduate/studentresources/forms.aspx.
 Any duplication of coursework must follow current Transfer of Credit guidelines in the Graduate Bulletin.

 on a Graduate Academic Appeals Form available in the Graduate Studies Office or

 online at: http://www.mnstate.edu/graduate/studentresources/forms.aspx.
 The Appeal process must be started within a